Stryxin/dnd5edark-foundryvtt/README.md

 - You can now choose between Default and Dark Mode sheet per Actor and Item

 ## Known Issues:
-- Requires [BetterNPCSheets](https://github.com/syl3r86/BetterNPCSheet5e) v0.6.7+ module to work properly
+- None at the moment
 _________________
 ## Installation
 1. Copy this link and use it in Foundrys Module Manager to install the Module